Sky Television (1984–1990)

-Sky Television plc was a public limited company which operated a nine-channel satellite television service, launched by Rupert Murdoch's News International on 5 February 1989.
+Sky Television plc was a British public limited company which operated a nine-channel satellite television service, launched by Rupert Murdoch's News International on 5 February 1989.
 Sky Television and its rival British Satellite Broadcasting suffered large financial losses, and merged on 2 November 1990 to form British Sky Broadcasting.
 A programming merger took effect on 1 December 1990.

 History

 Development

 Sky Television plc was originally Satellite Television Limited, a consortium set up by Brian Haynes in November 1980, backed by Guinness Mahon and Barclays Merchant Bank.
 Haynes was a former Thames Television journalist; he had produced a documentary titled "What's on the Satellite Tonight?" for TV Eye on 15 March 1979, which looked at Ted Turner and his satellite broadcasting operations in the United States from 1970 through the Turner Broadcasting System, an American media conglomerate (now Warner Bros.
 Discovery), and also at with how many European countries were developing the technology.
 Haynes soon realised that satellites could be the basis of a new kind of television broadcasting.
 He initially sought cooperation from Thames Television, the Independent Broadcasting Authority and an industry group, but their refusal resulted in him setting up SATV alone.

 On 21 October 1981, SATV began test transmissions on the Orbital Test Satellite (OTS) after the European Space Agency allowed the company to test the satellite for the use of commercial television, with an hour of light entertainment in English every night.
 At first Malta was its official target, but it had a wide pan-European footprint.
 Broadcasts from the low-powered satellite were mostly only available to cable systems, for individual satellite dishes were too large and too costly for most consumers.

 In the late 1960s, planning began for an experimental satellite which to broadcast TV in Europe.
 OTS was launched via Delta rocket (manufactured by McDonnell Douglas and Boeing, and launched by the United Launch Alliance) on 12 May 1978 for requisite testing of Europe's first commercial venture in telecommunications and television.
 Between 1978 and 1981, OTS used Ku-Band technology, evidencing its utility in the European market.
 Following the completion of its test programme, excess transponder capacity was leased to SATV.
 While governments in Britain and other European countries wrestled with the allocation of their channels, Satellite Television played a pioneering role, providing Europe's first satellite-delivered cable television service.